AdaCore/training_material/courses/gnat_studio/010_gnat_studio.rst

 + Common GUI for version control systems

   + Predefined support for Git , Subversion, CVS, Rational Clearcase
-  + You can create your own tool-specific integration to the GUI
+  + Manual integration allowed for other tools

 + GNAT-specific tools, if installed